open-cluster-management-io/enhancements/enhancements/sig-policy/74-order-policy-execution/README.md

-1. Status message matching: we plan to only allow users to conditionally process policy templates based on compliance state, so users will not be able to specify that they want a policy to be processed if another policy
+1. Status message matching: we plan to only allow users to conditionally process policy templates based on compliance state, so users will not be able to specify that they want a policy to be processed if another policy has a specific status message

 ## Proposal

-We would add an optional new `dependencies` field to the spec on the policy level as well as an `extraDependencies` field on the template level to allow users to specify conditions for policy processing on both the policy and template level.
-When these fields are set and their conditions are not met, the policy templates will not be picked up by template-sync and the affected policy templates will enter a "pending" state.
+We would add an optional new `dependencies` field to the spec on the configuration policy level as well as an `extraDependencies` field on the template level to allow users to specify conditions for policy processing on both the policy and template level.
+When these fields are set and their conditions are not met, the policy templates will not be applied on the managed cluster and the affected policy will enter a "pending" state.
+If this happens, any policy sets that contain the pending policy will also be marked as pending.
 When the conditions are met or the fields are not set, the policy templates will be processed normally.

 ### User Stories

 1. As an author of a ConfigurationPolicy, I don’t want resources to be wasted when I know one object depends on another.
-If an object cannot be cleanly applied before another is created, I want to specify this in the ConfigurationPolicy, and not waste resources (CPU, k8s API requests) in the policy controllers.
+If an object cannot be cleanly applied before another is created, I want to specify this in my Policy, and not waste resources (CPU, k8s API requests) in the policy controllers.
 2. As an author of a ConfigurationPolicy, I want to specify the order resources are applied in a policy when the API is not declarative.
 For some APIs (eg OLM), if